 The “Pharmacological Protein Inactivation by Folding Intermediate Targeting” (PPI-FIT) technology, of which Sibylla is the exclusive licensee, is a paradigm shift in rational drug design.
 The basic task of drug design is to find a small molecule able to bind to a biological target to modulate its activity.
 So far, almost all rational drug design approaches have focused on the native structure of the target protein.
 Sibylla Biotech paves the way for a completely different strategy: targeting the protein while it is still folding.

 What is folding?
-Every protein is born as a linear chain of units -amino acids- linked each to the next like the pearls in a necklace.
-When synthesized in the cell, this “necklace” folds on itself until it acquires a definite three-dimensional structure.
-If anything interferes with this process so that the protein cannot acquire its functional structure, the cell promptly removes and destroys the unfolded protein.
-A drug capable to interfere with folding can thus reduce or eliminate the expression of a disease-relevant protein.
-Moreover, it could block proteins that are currently undruggable when dealing with the native structure.
+Every protein is born as a linear chain of units (amino acids) linked each to the next like the pearls in a necklace.
+When synthesized in the cell, this “necklace” folds on itself to acquire a functional three-dimensional structure.
+If anything interferes with this process and impairs the completion of the folding process, the cell promptly removes and destroys the protein.
+A drug capable of interfering with folding can thus reduce the levels of proteins whose function can cause or promote particular diseases.
+Moreover, it could block proteins that are currently undruggable in their native state.

 Every protein is born as a linear chain of amino acid units

 The folding process is required to achieve the protein’s functional form

 Druggable pockets are identified in the intermediate folding state